Mauser: After 1940

-After the war in Europe, the factory was briefly put back in order to produce weapons for the now under-equipped and exhausted French military.
+After the war in Europe, the factory was briefly put back in order to produce weapons for the now under-equipped French military.
 The plant was dismantled by the occupying forces for the purpose of war reparations, most factory buildings (approximately 60% in total) were demolished and the records destroyed on orders of the local French Army commander.
 For a number of years, Mauser Werke manufactured precision measurement instruments and tools, such as micrometers.
 Edmund Heckler, Theodor Koch, and Alex Seidel, former Mauser engineers, saved what they could and founded Heckler & Koch, which has since become Germany's main small-arms manufacturer.
 Mauser continued to make hunting and sporting rifles.
 In 1994, it became a subsidiary of Rheinmetall, a manufacturer of autocannons such as the Mauser BK-27 and other munitions until 2004, when it was merged into Rheinmetall Waffe Munition GmbH.
 In 1999 the civilian manufacture of hunting, defense, and sporting rifles were split off from Rheinmetall.

 Mauser ammunition

 Paul Mauser designed the 7.65×53mm Mauser (1889) and 7×57mm Mauser (1892) rifle cartridges.
 These cartridges were chambered in military Mauser service rifles and were high-performance service cartridge designs compared to other contemporary smokeless powder service cartridges such as the 8mm Lebel (1886), 8×50mmR Mannlicher (1890) and .303 British (1891).
 Mauser also developed the 6.5×57mm, about 1890, and the 6×57mm, about 1895, both not used by any military, but saw use as hunting cartridges.
 The 6.5×57mm probably influenced the design of several 6.5 military cartridges.
-The 6×57mm became obsolete.
+The 6×57mm became obsolete, though the commercial 6mm Remington cartridge is similar.